-A CRM software compiles all valuable data from customers’ lifecycles, such as customers’ personal information, purchasing history, buying preferences, and concerns, and documents it all into one single database, for easier reach.
+A CRM software for agencies compiles all valuable data from customers’ lifecycles, such as customers’ personal information, purchasing history, buying preferences, and concerns, and documents it all into one single database, for easier reach.

 The main goal of CRM software is to drive sales, improve customer relationships, and assist in retention efforts.